jdeisenberg/icljs/_sources/functions_in_cljs.rst

     (+ 3 5)

 In keeping with the philosophy of this book, you didn’t merely add 3 and 5, you transformed the numbers 3 and 5 into 8 by applying the add function to them.
-OK, so how would you apply the multiply function to the numbers 8 and 9 to get their product?
-Or, in more ordinary terminology, how would you use the ``*`` function to multiply 8 by 9?
+OK, so how would you write an expression that applies the multiply function to the numbers 8 and 9 to get their product?
+Or, in more ordinary terminology, write an expression that uses the ``*`` function to multiply 8 by 9.
 Try it in the active code box below.
 (Note: the line beginning with ``;`` is a *comment*.
 Comments are for us humans to read; the computer ignores the semicolon and everything else on that line.)

 .. tabbed:: functions_tab1

 .. tab:: Try it

 .. activecode:: multiply1
     :caption: Simple Multiplication
     :language: clojurescript

     ; Write your code here

 .. tab:: Answer

 .. activecode:: multiply1_answer
     :caption: Simple Multiplication
     :language: clojurescript

     (* 8 9)

 In both these cases, it doesn’t matter which order you put the numbers, since addition and multiplication are commutative (a fancy math term for “order doesn’t matter”).
 But what about division and subtraction, where order *does* matter?
 Which number comes first?
 Try doing a function call using the ``/`` function to divide 8 by 2.
 Experiment with both orders to see which one gives you the correct answer of 4.